kichnan/jiraboy/_posts/2016-02-12-status-emails.markdown

     }

     function htmlEncode(value) {
-        /// <remarks>Create a in-memory div, set it's inner text (which jQuery automatically encodes)
+        /// Explanation: Create an in-memory div, set it's inner text (which jQuery automatically encodes)
         /// then grab the encoded contents back out.
-The div never exists on the page.</remarks>
+The div never exists on the page. return $('<div/>').text(value).html();
-        return $('<div/>').text(value).html();
     }

-    var finalStatusHTML = processStatus(yourJSONFromAPI);
+    return processStatus(yourJSONFromAPI, "2016-05-19");
-    //you can send `finalStatusHTML` as an email using whichever technique you prefer })(yourJSONFromAPI);
+    //You may use the returned HTML as an email using whichever technique you prefer })(yourJSONFromAPI);
 {% endhighlight %}